ttopper/CPSC128/docs/01_Course_Introduction/90_Assignment_1.md

 answers: feel free to cut and paste from the course notes.
 In fact, you could think of it as a scavenger hunt for answers in the notes.

-1. How much are the assignments in the course worth?
+1. What would you like to get out of this course?

-2. Which of the examinable topics means the least to you right now?
+2. How much are the assignments in the course worth?

 3. What should computer science really be called?